ross-sum/blissymbolics/README.md

 ## Project status
 An audit of the dictionary used here against the works of Charles Bliss needs to be carried out.
 Fortunately, the National Library of Australia is just down the road, so getting access to his documentation (books and papers) is straight forward.

 The font file needs to be reordered still, after the most recent loading of the dictionary to ensure all characters are included.
-This reordering will need to be done in conjunction with adjusting the dictionary so that the words are corect.
+This reordering will need to be done in conjunction with adjusting the dictionary so that the words are correct.
 At that point, the dictionary and the font files will be ready for publishing to the world.